lacina-dev/vitulus_base/README.md

 # Vitulus base
 Wheel ROS controller for VITULUS.
+It is a driver for moteus controllers.

 it is necessary to map the USB port where fdcanusb is connected to /dev/fdcanusb before you run this controller.

-See VITULUS install guide for more info.
-TODO: add link.

 ## Node [/vitulus_base_node]